Use case · Healthcare assistant

 Three months later, the same patient returns for a routine follow-up.
 The assistant has no recall of the chest-pain mention.
 The doctor has to scroll the record manually, hope it surfaces, and pretend the assistant has helped.
 The assistant is a transcription tool, not memory.

 Building real memory for a clinic is not just a technical problem.
-The data is special-category under GDPR.
-Every read needs a lawful basis.
+The data is the most sensitive an assistant can touch.
+Every read needs a documented lawful basis.
 The audit log needs to be tamper evident.
-The infrastructure has to satisfy NIS2 and the upcoming EU AI Act.
+The infrastructure has to stand up to your regulator's review.
 CLOUD Act exposure rules out US-hosted vendors before the conversation starts.

 The shape of the fix